IzzySoprano/Books-MS3/README.md

 ### User Story:

-As a user, I want to be able to access Books's social media accounts
+**As a user, I want to be able to access Books's social media accounts**

 Criteria

-- Have the site's social media links displayed in the footer
+- Have the site's social media links displayed in the footer (For the purpsoe of this project, the links in the footer won't be live)

 Implementation